NeuralClassifier/RkNN-Graph/README.md

 This repository contains the source code.

-  * `ODRA.py`: This python file gives only the source code for ODRA.
+  * `reverse_kNNG.py`: This python file gives only the source code for RkNN Graph.

 # Instructions
 The program is written in Python 3.8: